Lake Annecy from Talloires © French Moments

 The Sentiers des Roselières in Saint-Jorioz © French Moments

 The small town of Saint-Jorioz (pop.
-5,800) is one of the road accesses to the Regional Natural Park of the Bauges, which covers the Prealps massif between Annecy, Chambéry and Albertville.
-The crescent-shaped harbour is the lake’s biggest marina with 368 mooring rings.
+5,800) is one of the roads that access the Regional Natural Park of the Bauges, which covers the Prealps massif between Annecy, Chambéry, and Albertville.
+The crescent-shaped harbour is the lake’s biggest marina, with 368 mooring rings.

 Starting at the marina, the ‘Sentier des Roselières’ (Roselières footpath) follows the shore of the lake with spectacular views over the Dents de Lanfon and the Tournette.
-Extending over three kilometres, the path borders the lake’s largest reed beds that offer protection and shelter to many species of water birds.
-Many instructive panels describing the natural environment of the lake are dotted along the way.
-The reeds play an important natural cleaning function in the lake, hence contributing to the purity of the water.
+Extending over three kilometres, the path borders the lake’s largest reed beds, which offer protection and shelter to many species of water birds.
+Many instructive panels describing the lake’s natural environment are dotted along the way.
+The reeds play an important natural cleaning function in the lake, contributing to the water’s purity.

 Duingt